cpske/ISP/agile/scrum.md

 Important characteristics of Scrum:

-* Transparency - the process and progress are visible to those affected by the outcome.
+* **Transparency** - the process and progress are visible to those affected by the outcome.
 For example, a shared definition for when something is "done"
-* Inspection - frequently inspect artifacts and progress toward the Sprint goal.
+* **Inspection** - frequently inspect artifacts and progress toward the Sprint goal.
-* Adaptation - when a product or process is deviating from target, the process or the work products must be adjusted.
+* **Adaptation** - when a product or process is deviating from target, the process or the work products must be adjusted.
 Adjustment should be done as soon as possible.

+Ref: *Scrum Guide*, *Scrum Primer*, and *Managing Projects with Scrum* (links below).

 ## Resources to Learn More